 Mirtazapine’s effects can take several weeks to become apparent.
 For example, when used to treat depression or anxiety, the drug’s benefits may take 4-6 weeks to become evident.

 The effects will differ from person to person.
 Some people may notice an improvement in their sleep after the first dose, while others may notice a more gradual improvement.
-When taking mirtazapine for sleep problems, it may take 1-2 weeks for the medication to take effect.
+When taking mirtazapine for sleep problems, it may take

 Side Effects of Remeron